Deontay Wilder was confident he’d run away with the current boxing retirement record before suffering a first loss.

-Rewinding to 2018, World Boxing News couldn’t help but wonder what happened to former heavyweight champion Deontay Wilder in two years.
+Rewinding to 2018, WBN looks back at what happened to former heavyweight champion Wilder in the four years since.

-Back then, a 32-year-old Wilder was on 39-0 with 38 knockouts.
-He was approaching another defense of his WBC title on March 3rd against Luis Ortiz.
+When a 32-year-old Wilder was on 39-0 with 38 knockouts, he approached another defense of his WBC title on March 3rd against Luis Ortiz.

 At that point, Wilder had stopped every fighter ever faced within the distance.
-‘The Bronze Bomber’ was at the top of his game.
-He had the world at his fists.
+“The Bronze Bomber” was at the top of his game.
+He had the world in his fists.

 The Haitian subsequently went the distance with Wilder before being spectacularly taken out in just one round in a New York return encounter.

-Just over two years from his championship triumph, the Alabama slammer was undoubtedly the most prominent top division puncher in the sport.
+Just over two years from his championship triumph, the Alabama slammer was undoubtedly the most prominent top-division puncher.

 Anthony Joshua had all the belts, but Wilder had the x-factor.
 He could punch opponents through the ring, a quality not seen since ‘Iron’ Mike Tyson.